 3A.
-Advocate for CPA regulatory reforms to ensure adequate and viable housing spending.
+Advocate for CPA regulatory reforms to create flexibility for projects on the Cape.

 The Community Preservation Act (CPA) is the most impactful local funding source for housing.
 A full description of the program and its required funding categories is above at recommendation 1A.
 Bond against local Community Preservation Act funds.
 Key in this discussion is that there are three allowed spending categories for CPA funds (including "community housing").
-Each category must receive 10% of a town's annual CPA revenues, and the remaining 70% (less administrative costs) can be spent on any of the three categories.
+Each category must receive 10% of a town's annual CPA revenues, and the remaining 70% (more or less) can be spent on any of the three.

 While CPA is one of the most useful local housing tools, it is not always optimized for the housing crisis as seen on the Cape.
-First, the minimum 10% allocation for community housing is not enough to meet the crisis on the Cape (or many other places in Massachusetts), and even when the funds are allocated they are not always spent.
-The state should consider increasing the required allocation to housing and to ensure spending on housing is adequate.
+First, the minimum 10% allocation for community housing is not enough to meet the crisis on the Cape (or many other places in Massachusetts).
+The state should consider increasing the required allocation to housing to ensure spending on housing is adequate.
 Individual communities could adopt increased requirements for their local Community Preservation Committees, but an increased requirement is best set at a state level.
-There could also be some consideration of a mandatory spending period, to ensure allocated funds are actually distributed.
-This could incentivize allocation to projects that are ready to act, including cross-municipal projects.